 On a late afternoon in November, the Mole-Saint-Nicolas Health Clinic Medical Director, Dr. Blaise Pierre Anderson welcomed us in his office, located just off the patient waiting area where half a dozen people were sat.
-Dressed in light blue medical scrubs, he grinned and nodded his head when asked how the clinic had changed since connecting to the grid.

 The improvements brought on by the availability of 24-hour power “have been transformative” he explained.
 “Before Sigora, we had to work in the dark with flashlights.
 We had solar panels, but the system couldn’t support our needs.
 The building also had very bad wiring, and the staff often got shocked when trying to plug-in equipment.
 It wasn’t good.”
 He said.

 But things are different now.
 “There is white light everywhere” he said, as he gestured with his hand towards the ceiling “It is much safer for the staff and patients.”